LakeMLB: Data Lake Machine Learning Benchmark: Experiments

 \subsubsection{\textbf{Overall Results}}

 Table~\ref{tab:union_results} summarizes the experimental results under the union setting, from which we draw the following key observations.
-First, the pre-training-based strategy (PT) yields the most substantial overall improvements, achieving a win rate of $83.3\%$ with an average gain of $0.06\%$\footnote{See Appendix~\ref{app:category_stats} for category-level Win Rate and Average Gain statistics.}.
+First, regarding auxiliary table utilization strategies, the pre-training-based strategy (PT) yields the most substantial overall improvements, achieving a win rate of $66.7\%$ with an average gain of $0.34\%$\footnote{See Appendix~\ref{app:category_stats} for category-level Win Rate and Average Gain statistics.}.
 This result indicates that, although target and auxiliary tables originate from different sources, they often correspond to the same task type and exhibit strong semantic relatedness in relevant fields, making them well suited for transfer learning approaches such as TransTab and CARTE.
-Second, data augmentation (DA) and feature augmentation (FA) exhibit relatively limited benefits and may even degrade performance, with win rates of $50.0\%$ and $55.6\%$, and average gains of $-0.51\%$ and $-0.19\%$, respectively.
+Second, data augmentation (DA) and feature augmentation (FA) exhibit relatively limited benefits and may even degrade performance, with win rates of $33.4\%$ and $61.5\%$, and average gains of $-0.55\%$ and $0.27\%$, respectively.
 This behavior is likely due to cross-source schema discrepancies and distribution shifts in this setting, which make reliable alignment and matching difficult, which introduces noise and leads to unstable gains.
-Third, tree-based models achieve the strongest average performance under the single-table setting and are the only category that consistently benefits from DA and FA, attaining a win rate of $77.8\%$ with positive average gains.
-The reason may be that their inherent feature selection mechanisms likely enhance robustness to noisy augmented features, providing stronger inductive biases for tabular data.
+Third, foundation models achieve the best average performance in the single-table setting, highlighting the strong transferability afforded by large-scale pre-training.
+However, they do not consistently benefit from any of the three auxiliary table utilization strategies, suggesting that enabling foundation models to effectively exploit auxiliary tables remains an important direction for future research.